-- Social – There are so many common areas set up her.
-It’s clear their goal is to create a social atmosphere whereby you can easily interact with others!
-At the same time, you can relax and do your own thing if you wish.
+- Social – There are so many common areas set up here that it’s clear their goal is to create a social atmosphere whereby you can easily interact with others while at the same time offer space where you can relax and do your own thing if you wish.
 They have a relaxing TV room, computer area, mini golf in the back, pool deck, outdoor seating areas, dining room, bar, and kitchen to hang out in.

 - Price: $33.48 USD for 4 Bed Mixed Dorm